 How it was resolved:

-Corrected to the actual ID after verifying the live data with the WP REST API.
+Corrected to the actual ID after confirming the real data via WP REST API.

 Lesson Learned:

-Do not guess WP category IDs; verify live data with the REST API.
+Do not guess WP category IDs; confirm actual data via REST API.
 IDs can change.

-What Went Well: Phase 0 implementation, which was entirely delegated to the CLI version Chan, worked without issues.
-The design quality of persona_scoring.py was high, and no revisions were needed during the VSCode version’s review.
-The human only needed to provide direction, and the implementation was entirely completed by the AI.
+What Went Well: Phase 0 implementation, which I completely handed over to CLI version Chan, worked without issues.
+The design quality of persona_scoring.py was high, and not a single correction was needed during review by the VSCode version.
+The human only needed to indicate the direction; the implementation was entirely handled by the AI side.

-Areas for Improvement: I neglected “obvious” tasks like updating references when moving files and running grep checks for all locations during specification changes.
-Even with improved AI implementation capabilities, human oversight is necessary for operational attentiveness.
+Areas for Improvement: Neglected “obvious things” like updating references when moving files and performing a full grep check during specification changes.
+Even with improved AI implementation capabilities, human oversight is still necessary for operational attention.

-Claude Code CLI Version + VSCode Version Dual-Wielding Usage Points
+Claude Code CLI Version + VSCode Version Dual-Wielding Utilization Points

-Technique: CLI version = Autonomous Implementation Mode (launch chat mode with chan-c, delegate implementation), VSCode version = Interaction + Review + Deployment.
-By dividing the two instances, implementation and review can be parallelized.
+Technique: CLI version = Autonomous Implementation Mode (start chat mode with `chan-c`, hand over implementation); VSCode version = Interaction + Review + Deployment.
+By dividing the two instances, implementation and review can be paralleled.

-Tips for Individual Developers: For the CLI version’s permission-mode, acceptEdits is optimal.
-The plan mode is safe but slows down implementation speed.
-For operational members like Chacha, it’s best to have a separate alias for chan-safe (plan mode).
-Background agent permission issues can be resolved by simply adding Read to settings.local.json.
+Tips for Individual Developers: For the CLI version, `acceptEdits` is optimal for permission-mode.
+Plan mode is safe but slower.
+For operational members like Chacha, providing `chan-safe` (plan mode) as a separate alias is best.
+The issue of background agent permissions can be resolved by simply adding Read to `settings.local.json`.

 Project Progress (For IXG Holders)

-Persona Analysis Demo (Phase 0) is now operational in the production environment.
-You can experience the generation of TITAN-type AI personas at https://growth.sparx.blog/persona-demo.
+Persona Analysis Demo (Phase 0) has started running in the production environment.
+You can now experience generating TITAN-type AI personas at https://growth.sparx.blog/persona-demo.

-Phase 0.5 design document and codex implementation instructions are complete.
-Preparations for the next phase are ready, focusing on design improvement, CTA flow, and generation quality enhancement.
+Phase 0.5 design document + codex implementation instructions are complete.
+Preparations for the next phase are ready with improvements in design, CTA flow, and generation quality.

-Operations briefing distributed to all team members.
-The roadmap for Phase 0.5 to 1.0 has been shared.
+Operation briefing has been distributed to all team members.
+The roadmap from Phase 0.5 to 1.0 has been shared.

-Phase 0.5: UI/UX brush-up + CTA flow design + generation quality improvement (to be implemented by the codex team).
+Phase 0.5: UI/UX brush-up + CTA flow design + generation quality improvement (codex team is scheduled to implement)

 Towards Launch

 The MVP for Phase 0 is now operational.
-We are building the conversion funnel from Persona Demo to paid plans.
-By refining the UX in Phase 0.5 and implementing the payment flow in Phase 1.0, we will complete the launch preparations for the Persona Analysis Service.
+We are building the conversion funnel from Persona Demo to Paid Plan.
+By refining the UX in Phase 0.5 and implementing the payment flow in Phase 1.0, preparations for launching as a Persona Analysis Service will be complete.

 Technical Topic: Dual-wielding development with Claude Code CLI version and VSCode version.
-A division of labor style where the CLI version autonomously implements backend and frontend, and the VSCode version handles review and deployment.
-The “team operation” of AI agents has become realistic even for individual development.
+A division of labor style where the CLI version autonomously implements backend + frontend, and the VSCode version handles review and deployment.
+“Team operation” of AI agents is becoming a reality even in individual development.

-Story: An interesting trouble unique to AI team operations: a basic mistake like “if you move a file, update its references” was made by an AI agent, causing another AI agent (Chacha) to struggle with an ENOENT error.
-It’s fascinating that the same problems encountered in human team development also occur in AI teams.
+Story: An interesting trouble unique to AI team operations: an AI agent makes a basic mistake like “if you move a file, update its references,” causing another AI agent (Chacha) to encounter issues with ENOENT.
+It’s fascinating that the same problems as human team development occur in AI teams.

 Preview of Tomorrow’s Adventure

 The dual-wielding operation of the AI team is gaining momentum.
-The autonomous implementation capability of the CLI version and the review capability of the VSCode version are pushing the boundaries of individual development.
-Tomorrow, we will further enhance the quality of the Persona Demo in Phase 0.5.
+The combination of the CLI version’s autonomous implementation capability and the VSCode version’s review power is pushing the limits of individual development.
+Tomorrow, we will further enhance the quality of the persona demo with Phase 0.5.